TryItOnline/cixl/README.md

 ```

 ### Performance
-There is still a lot of work remaining in the profiling and benchmarking departments, but preliminary results puts cixl at around 1/2-4 times slower than Python.
+There is still plenty of work remaining in the profiling and benchmarking departments, but preliminary indications puts cixl at around 1/2-4 times slower than Python.
 Measured time is displayed in milliseconds.

 Let's start with a tail-recursive fibonacci to exercise the interpreter loop, it's worth mentioning that cixl uses 64-bit integers while Python settles for 32-bit.